AliceO2Group/Monitoring/README.md

 Metric can be sent by one of the following ways:
 1. By creating and moving metric object:
    + `send(Metric&& metric)`

-   In addition, two additional methods can be chained:
+   Two additional methods can be chained:
    + `addTags(std::vector<Tag>&& tags)`
    + `setTimestamp(std::chrono::time_point<std::chrono::system_clock>& timestamp)`

-2. By providing metric parameters:
-   + `send(T value, std::string name)`
-   + `sendTagged(T value, std::string name, std::vector<Tag>&& tags)`
-   + `sendTimed(T value, std::string name, std::chrono::time_point<std::chrono::system_clock>& timestamp)`
-3. Sending multiple metrics (only InfluxDB and Zabbix are supported, other backends fallback into sending metrics one by one)
+2. Sending multiple metrics (only InfluxDB and Zabbix are supported, other backends fallback into sending metrics one by one)
    + `void send(std::string name, std::vector<Metric>&& metrics)`

 ## Derived metrics